Who we are and What we want

 Our offerings include:

-The widest and wildest selection of seeds for sprouting anywhere.
+The widest and wildest selection of seeds for sprouting and microgreens anywhere.

 Hundreds of huge pages of sprout information - always free and always available - whether you shop with us or not.